Renault R35: Italy

 The Royal Italian Army received 124 R35s with which the 4th Tank Infantry Regiment formed two battalions.
 The two battalions were assigned to the 131st Tank Infantry Regiment, which was deployed in January 1942 to Sicily.
-There, the regiment's CI Tank Battalion "R35" was assigned to the XII Army Corps defending the island's West, while the regiment with the CII Tank Battalion "R35" joined the XVI Army Corps defending the island's South.
-It used some of its R35s in defence of Gela on Sicily against US Rangers.
+There, the regiment's CII Tank Battalion R35 was assigned to the XII Army Corps defending the island's West, while the regimental command and CI Tank Battalion R35 were assigned to the XVI Army Corps defending the island's East.
+The regiment used some of its R35s in defence of Gela on Sicily against US Rangers.
 5th Battalion, East Yorkshire Regiment was attacked by five R35s as it advanced towards Sortino; four were quickly knocked out but the fifth drove right through the battalion and carried on until it was knocked out by a 105 mm self-propelled gun near Floridia.

+Hungary

+A smaller Polish force retreated to Hungary from the German and Soviet troops occupying Poland.
+In addition to thirty tankettes (TK-3 and TKS), this mixed formation also had three R35s.
+These vehicles were used by Hungary for training in tank driving and machine gun handling drills.
+By the end of the war, they were worn out due to the lack of spare parts; there is no trace of them after 1944.

 Other forces during the Second World War

 Some of the tanks that Germany captured were given or sold to Germany's allies: Bulgaria received about forty.

-Three Polish vehicles in late 1939 found their way to Hungary.

 During the Syria-Lebanon Campaign, the Australian 2/6th Cavalry Commando Regiment's 'A' Squadron used four R35s that had been captured from the Vichy French.

 Switzerland took over twelve R 35s that had fled from France.

 After the German victory over Yugoslavia in 1941, the Independent State of Croatia took over some R35s that had not been destroyed when fighting 11.
 Panzerdivision on 13 and 14 April.

 Syria and Lebanon

-The R 35 saw combat in Syrian hands when five R 35s took part in an unsuccessful Syrian Army attack on the Jewish kibbutz Degania Alef in the Galilee on 20 May 1948.
-The kibbutz defenders, armed with a 20 mm anti-tank gun and Molotov cocktails, managed to knock out three R 35s, causing the remaining forces to retreat.
+The R 35 saw combat in Syrian hands when five R 35s took part in an unsuccessful Syrian Army attack on the Jewish kibbutz Degania Alef in the Galilee on 20 May 1948, during the Battles of the Kinarot Valley.
+The kibbutz defenders managed to knock out three R 35s, causing the remaining forces to retreat.
 One of the disabled R 35s remains near the kibbutz today as a memorial of the 1947–1949 Palestine war.
-A 1991 IDF probe proved that this R35 had been knocked out by a PIAT round.
+It had been long thought that the defenders had incapacitated it with the help of a 20 mm anti-tank gun and Molotov cocktails; however, a 1991 IDF probe proved that this R35 had been knocked out by a PIAT round.

 The Lebanese Army also incorporated a number of R 35s.
 Some of the Lebanese vehicles had been rebuilt with a British 40 mm Ordnance QF 2-pounder gun, seeing action in the 1958 Lebanon crisis.